Dash Mining Hardware – Antminer D3 Review

 Power Cost in USD:

 Just fill in the data for you hardware’s price, electricity costs and the D3’s specs as they appear on the manufacturer’s page.
-The outcome of your possible return per these parameters will appear below the calculator, as seen in the screenshot below:
+The outcome of your possible return per these parameters will appear below the calculator.

 When considering the outcome, it’s important to remember that: